 After a 12 month battle of appeals and court hearings the local authority had no choice but to opt for direct action under the Town and Country Planning Act 1990.

 The Enforcement Bailiffs team of bailiffs, contractors and security personal conducted an operation to remove the caravans, vehicles and other structures.

 On arrival our team was met with abuse and threats from the occupants of the site.
 The Police were in attendance and had to deploy quite a large team to support us.

 The residents of the area were very pleased that this had been resolved and their lives could go back to normal.

-Enforcement Bailiffs Ltd has over twenty five years experience in completing land recovery from all kinds of trespassers.
+Quality Bailiffs has over twenty five years of experience in completing land recovery from all kinds of trespassers.

 Read more information about our fly grazing horse eviction service.